 Kapok tinder is a natural fibre obtained from the fruit of the Kapok tree.
 It is very light and very flammable, and therefore easy to light with a spark.

 This tin of Kapok tinder contains 15g, which although it doesn’t sound like much is able to light around 100 fires as it is extremely light and not much is needed for lighting a fire.

 Jute is a natural, fibrous material that is often used for making string or rope.
 It also burns extremely well when the fibres are frayed into a light bundle.
 A small piece of a few centimetres can be frayed easily, separating the fibres into a bundle instead of a cord.
 This will light easily from a spark or glowing ember.

-It is possible to buy small pieces of jute rope as fire starters, however it is no more expensive to buy this 20 metre, 6mm thick jute rope from which you can cut short pieces to include in your fire starting kit.
+It is possible to buy small pieces of jute rope as fire starters, however it is no more expensive to buy a long jute rope from which you can cut short pieces to include in your fire starting kit.
 You’ll have plenty left to replace each time you use some!